collinsjumaz/collinsjumaz.github.io/Documents/my-portfolio/readme.md

 ## Description

-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is a detailed description about, my education background, interest , my recent projects and lastly my job experience.

 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+ This PortFolio can be accessed through my git-hub on the following link: https://github.com/collinsjumaz/portfolio.git

+You only need internet access and a browser.

-## Known Bugs
+ Known Bugs

 The software was produced without any bugs.
-## Technologies Used
+ Technologies Used

 I have used HTML , css and bootstarp for styling my page.
 ## Support and contact details